coreinfrastructure/best-practices-badge/doc/other.md

     [Black Duck's Protex](https://www.blackducksoftware.com/products/protex),
     [Synopsys' Protecode](http://www.protecode.com/), and
     [Bundler-audit (for Ruby)](https://github.com/rubysec/bundler-audit).
+    Some package managers include mechanisms to do this.
     It is acceptable if the components' vulnerability cannot be exploited, but this analysis is difficult and it is sometimes easier to simply update or fix the part.